VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 1. Deploy the V3 release to your Windows Azure staging environment.
 In the V3 release, the command processor worker role has a **MaintenanceMode** property that is initially set to **true**.
+2. Start the ad hoc MigrationToV3.InHouseProcessor utility to rebuild the read models for the V3 deployment.
-2. Change the **MaintenanceMode** property of the command processor worker role in the V2 release (running in the production slot) to **true**.
+3. Change the **MaintenanceMode** property of the command processor worker role in the V2 release (running in the production slot) to **true**.
 At this point, the application is still running, but the registrations cannot progress.
 You should wait until the status of the worker role instance shows as **Ready** in the Windows Azure portal (this may take some time).
-2. Change the **MaintenanceMode** property of the command processor worker role in the V3 release (running in the staging slot) to **false**.
+4. Change the **MaintenanceMode** property of the command processor worker role in the V3 release (running in the staging slot) to **false** and allow the MigrationToV3.InHouseProcessor utility to start handling the V2 events.
+The migration utility prompts you to start handling these V2 events when you are ready.
 This change is faster than changing the value of the **MaintenanceMode** property in the V2 release.
 When this change is complete, the V2 release web roles are using the V3 release worker role.
 This configuration change also triggers the database migration.
-3. In the Windows Azure portal, perform a VIP swap to make the V3 web roles visible externally.
+5. In the Windows Azure portal, perform a VIP swap to make the V3 web roles visible externally.
-4. Shutdown the V2 deployment that is now running in the staging slot.
+6. Shutdown the V2 deployment that is now running in the staging slot.
-5. The V3 release is now live in Windows Azure.
+7. The V3 release is now live in Windows Azure.

 > **Note:** You can change the value of the **MaintenanceMode** property
 > in the Windows Azure management portal.